 How powerful words are.
 How important words are.
 A well-chosen word can do so much good, can give hope and even strength when everything seems hopeless.
-A poorly chosen word (with well intentions, I am sure of that), that we also had to deal with, can do so much harm, throw you back on yourself and make you sink away in loneliness.
+A poorly chosen word (with well intentions, I am sure of that), whereof we also had to deal with, can do so much harm, throw you back on yourself and make you sink away in loneliness.

 The nights between the Day of Horror and the Day of wonder I almost didn’t sleep.
 However good and clarifying the words were, in the meantime I still felt like being a walking grave.
 The child inside of me did not live anymore.
 I still had to give birth to a deceased baby.
 She needed to be born and I was not looking forward to that.
 I wanted to run away from it.
 I prayed for strength, peace, everything I needed to do what she said: welcome here first.
-Saying goodbye will come soon enough after that.
+Saying goodbye will come soon enough.

 And we did it.
 Had to do it.
 She was born.
 Our third daughter, our fifth child.
 Susan Amanda Marsman, little lily longed for.
 She had already died.
 But still we welcomed her.
 We showed her to our children, parents, brothers and sisters and best friends: Here she is.
 Our daughter.
 We got maternity visits, we really became father and mother again.
-It was a week that I remember almost every minute of.
+It was a week I remember almost every minute of.
 We experienced, lived, thought about everything so intensely.
 Again and again we set next to her crib, took her in our hands, looked at her, welcomed her and gave her back to God in prayer.

 Welcoming soon became saying goodbye.
-It was clear that we could not keep her here.
+It was clear we could not keep her here.
 And after five days the definite moment came.
 We closed the basked and did the hardest thing we ever did.